nbaglivo/defensive-programming-talk/PITCHME.md

 It is important to take time to understand the code and help yourself by improving the code's reasonability*

+Note:
+    - Put a pin in the reasonability thing, I'll come back later to that.

 ---

 @title[why-is-this-important]